 Case Study – Matt Hogben

-Our next case study tells the story of Matt Hogben, who came third in our 2014 Great British Garden Retreat Competition.
-A lover of all things fun, Matt transformed our Lantera 450 Grande into a hangout for family and friends, complete with boy's toys including a pool table, TV, dart board and bar.
+Matt Hogben, who came third in our 2014 Great British Garden Retreat Competition, is a lover of all things fun, Matt transformed our Lantera 450 Grande into a hangout for family and friends, complete with boy's toys including a pool table, TV, dart board and bar.
 Here's how he created this enviable space.

 A home for a pool table